im-ukr/Decentralized-Electronic-Medical-Records-DeMR-System/README.md

    peer version
    ```

-6. **After the successful execution of step 3, navigate to the backend-combined directory:**
+6. **After successful execution of step 3, navigate to the backend-combined directory:**

    ```bash
    cd backend-combined